Bjarke Ingel’s “The Twist” bridge museum at Kistefos, Norway

 The twisted shape of the building is not only visually appealing; it also skilfully connects the two riverbanks, which have different elevations.
-Furthermore, it creates a diverse array of spaces, with two floor levels, stacked on one another, in the southern part of the building and a single, full-height hall in the northern.
+Furthermore, it creates a diverse array of spaces, with two floors, stacked on one another, in the southern part of the building and a single, floor-to-ceiling hall in the northern.

 This spatial configuration creates exhibition spaces ideal for for displaying small sculptures, paintings, photographs and video-art, in the multistory portion of the museum – which also accommodates an information center and a store, while large sculptural works and installations will be housed in the hall on the opposite side, together with a cafe with outdoor terrace.

 The exhibitions in the new building should be seen as a part of the visit to the Kistefos site and complement the sculpture park and the industrial museum, creating a complex, manifold experience.
 In this sense, the new building is really a physical and conceptual “bridge”; a metaphor of that coexistence of various perception levels and different historical periods which is the essence of the Kistefos site.